 property for a given element, you can still add additional borders on top of that with the use of box-shadow

 .
-To make this icon more customizable, it can also be replaced by SVG paths.
+To make donut charts more customizable, it can also be replaced by SVG paths or conic gradients.